Recommended age group: 11–18

 The students could work with a partner or in a small group to carry out the research and planning tasks and present their argument to the rest of the class during English lessons.
 And/or this could become a fun form/tutorial challenge where the winning legacy idea could be presented in an inter-form or year group competition to come up with an overall winner (or top three).

-Based on research around the significance of Mandeville Place, and the development of the Paralympic Movement, the students will plan and present a two-minute persuasive argument to convince others that their legacy plan, celebration event or work of art is the best way to honour the amazing achievements of Paralympians and supporters of the Paralympic movement around the world and present it to the class.
+- Briefly introduce the lesson aim and challenge to students: think of a legacy plan, celebration event or work of art to honour the amazing achievements of Paralympians and supporters of the Paralympic movement around the world and present it to the class.

-- Talk about the symbolism of the apples in the Opening Ceremony and share memories of the amazing achievements of our Paralympians at the most successful and biggest Paralympic Games ever.
+- Talk about the symbolism of the apples in the Opening Ceremony and share memories of the amazing achievements of our Paralympians at London 2012 or a subsequent Games.

-- Use the Inspiration from the Paralympic movement presentation to focus on some of the speeches and quotes that featured in the Opening Ceremony such as Prospero's speech to Miranda (played by a disabled athlete suspended high up in the air, symbolising the amazing journey that athletes and others with disabilities have made since Ludwig Guttmann's pioneering work at Stoke Mandeville hospital after the Second World War).
+- Use the Paralympic Inspiration presentation to focus on some of the speeches and quotes that featured in the Opening Ceremony such as Prospero's speech to Miranda (played by a disabled athlete suspended high up in the air, symbolising the amazing journey that athletes and others with disabilities have made since Ludwig Guttmann's pioneering work at Stoke Mandeville hospital after the Second World War).

 - Share and note down ideas about what kinds of words and phrases are used in persuasive arguments (e.g. short, strong sentences, colourful adjectives, memorable moments and stories and well-reasoned points based on evidence).